tnevolin/mom_unit_mod/README.md

 * Iron bonus = 20%.
 * Coal bonus = 30%.
+* Iron/Coal bonuses are applied to *all* normal units as stated in description.
+No exclusions.

 These minerals were never seriosly regarded for town placement.
 Now they may seriously reduce unit cost.